Dogswell LiveFree Dog Food receives the Advisor’s top rating rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effects of the pea products, chickpeas and flax seed, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the pea products, chickpeas, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a significant amount of meat.

-Dogswell LiveFree Dog Food is a grain-free kibble using a significant amount of various named meat and fish meals as its main sources of animal protein, thus earning the brand 5 stars.
+Dogswell LiveFree Dog Food is a grain-free meat-based kibble using a significant amount of turkey or fish meals as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word